InstaCuppa electric chopper on a kitchen counter with freshly chopped vegetables

 Is the InstaCuppa electric chopper worth buying?

-After 30 days of daily use, yes — if your family is 2-3 people and you mainly chop garlic, ginger, onions, and tomatoes.
-It saves about 10 minutes of daily chopping time for Rs 899.
+After 30 days of daily use, yes.
+This works if your family has 2-3 people.
+It also works if you mainly chop garlic, ginger, onions, and tomatoes.
+It saves about 10 minutes of daily chopping time.
+It costs Rs 899.
 Not worth it if you need large-batch prep.

 Does the battery last after weeks of use?

 Yes.
-After 30 days, I still got 15-18 uses per full charge, matching the day-one performance.
-Long-term battery life over 1-2 years is harder to predict, and the battery is not replaceable.
+After 30 days, I still got 15-18 uses per full charge.
+This matched the day-one performance.
+Long-term battery life over 1-2 years is harder to predict.
+The battery is not replaceable.

 Does the bowl stain easily?

 Regular items like onions and garlic do not stain the bowl.
-Raw turmeric, beetroot, and strongly coloured spices leave a tint that is difficult to remove completely.
+Raw turmeric, beetroot, and strongly coloured spices leave a tint.
+This tint is difficult to remove completely.
 Use powder turmeric instead of raw to avoid this.

 Can this chopper replace a mixer grinder?